melsetionsi-cell/wk-8-webdev/README.md

-# LINGUOLEARN - Language Learning Platform
+# LINGUALEARN - Language Learning Platform

 A modern, interactive language learning website that allows users to explore basic vocabulary and phrases in multiple languages through an engaging interface.